refinedev/refine/documentation/docs/examples/form/mui/useStepsForm.md

 title: useStepsForm
 ---

-The `useStepsForm` hook is a method that allows you to split your form into multiple sections using an Ant Design [Steps](https://ant.design/components/steps/) component, which can be used to manage your form.
-If your form contains multiple steps, as in the example below, it's pretty simple to manage and handle your Steps form using the **refine** `useStepsForm` hook.
+`useStepsForm` allows you to manage a form with multiple steps.
+It provides features such as which step is currently active, the ability to go to a specific step and validation when changing steps etc. You can view the live example or review the source code to see how it's used with Material UI.

 [Refer to the **refine** useStepsForm hook documentation for more information. →](/docs/ui-frameworks/antd/hooks/form/useStepsForm/)